w3f/Grants-Program/applications/polkalokr.md

 #### Our Core Details

+Programming Language of choice: ink!

-Our smart contract will be built using any language that can compile down to WebAssembly (WASM), with a preference for RUST for use within the FRAME Contracts Pallet.
+Our smart contract will make of ink! to develop smart contracts for use within the FRAME Contracts Pallet.
 Our product line will be supported by the following objects and methods.

 Gridlokr supports 3 types of locking transactions: